TokisakiKurumi2001/pytorch_nlp_learn/REPO.md

 # Useful repositories

-Further work can relay on these repositories to save time and effort
+Further work can rely on these repositories to save time and effort

 ## Multiple evaluation metrics